-Take Buffer for example.
-When you search for “buffer app” you see this:
+Take Segmetrics for example.
+When you search for “segmetrics” you see this:

-Based on these results alone it’s clear that this basic search could mean two things: you want to learn more about Buffer generally, or you might actually want to know more about the company’s iPhone app.
+Based on these results alone it’s clear that this basic search could mean a few things: you want to learn more about Segmetrics generally, or you might actually want to know more about what makes the company different.

 They’ve got it covered.
 The prominent search result brings you to their main landing page:

-Or, if you want information on the iPhone app, you can click that search result and arrive at another landing page:
+Or, if you want information on the integrations and “differences”, you can click that search result and arrive at another landing page:

 Each page is different, with different goals, but they are targeted based on different segments of potential customers – from people with a general interest to people with a very specific interest.